Questions and edits

 Credits

-Both modes consume credits, but Discuss is usually cheaper because it doesn’t rewrite your site — it just reads and responds.
-When you’re exploring ideas, Discuss is the efficient mode.
+Both kinds of messages consume credits, but questions are usually cheaper because PageFork doesn’t rewrite your site — it just reads and responds.
+When you’re exploring ideas, ask first and edit once you’ve picked a direction.

 Which should I use?